calthaus/calthaus.github.io/_pages/research.md

   - Funding: Horizon Europe and State Secretariat for Education, Research and Innovation (SERI)

 - [Impacts of climate change on health, well-being and performance of humans and animals and on food safety in Switzerland](https://www.nccs.admin.ch/nccs/en/home/climate-change-and-impacts/nccs-impacts/projects.html)
-  - Funding: Federal Office of Public Health (FOPH) and Federal Food Safety and Veterinary Office (FSVO)
+  - Funding: NCCS-Impacts programme - Federal Office of Public Health (FOPH) and Federal Food Safety and Veterinary Office (FSVO)

 ## Completed projects